rdu70/ESPhomeMyVito/README.md

 # MyVito for ESPHome

 This ESPHome config use custom components to handle communication with a Vitotronic 200 KW regulation through Optical Link interface.
-ESPHome config done in YAML and a specific custom component in C.
+ESPHome config done in YAML and a specific custom component in C++.

 Features :